 NeDNR is focused on reducing barriers and increasing opportunities so all people, including those in vulnerable and underserved communities, can receive help when they need it.
 NeDNR will prioritize responding to technical assistance requests from floodplain administrators, community officials, or their representatives.
 NeDNR will also prioritize training that provides these groups with knowledge to do their jobs more effectively and efficiently through presentations or booths at workshops and conferences.
-NeDNR is currently working with the University of Nebraska Public Policy Center to determine effective methods of engaging and educating Nebraska communities about flood risk, paying particular attention to vulnerable and underserved communities.
+NeDNR is currently working with a marketing consultant to determine effective methods of engaging and educating Nebraska communities about flood risk, paying particular attention to vulnerable and underserved communities.